310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 So let’s do our best!
 Let's go, we can do it!
 Put all your energy into it!
 Fuhahaha!! ☆
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sigh2 %}
-Mm…?
+Mmm\~…?
 He really *is* acting weird… Or like, he’s trying really, *really* hard to seem as energetic as possible…
 {% endbubble %}

 <div class="msr-location">